johansenja/quince/README.md

 ### Current status

 Proof of concept, but [working in production](https://quince-rb.herokuapp.com/), and with decent performance despite few optimisations at this stage

+### How it works

+- Define some components and `expose` them at certain routes
+- Define some interactions that can take place, which can change the state of the components, and are handled with ruby methods
+- The front end will swap out the updated components with new HTML re-rendered by the back end

 ## Minimal 'hello world' example